 Atherosclerosis Explained

 Atherosclerosis is a condition in which plaque, consisting of fat, cholesterol, and other substances found in the blood, builds up in the arteries.
+Substances build up at the injury site in the artery wall, leading to plaque formation.

+Atherosclerosis symptoms typically appear only after arteries are significantly narrowed or blocked, restricting blood flow to organs.
 While atherosclerosis often progresses silently, it can eventually cause symptoms like chest pain or shortness of breath.
 These symptoms arise when blood flow to vital organs becomes restricted, causing peripheral arterial disease.

 Thrombosis Unveiled